cloudposse/example-app-on-lambda-with-gha/README.md

 Example Python application deployed on AWS Lambda with Github Actions.

+## What
+This example has two primary workflows, `lambda-hello-world-python.yaml` and `promote-lambda-hello-world-python.yaml`.
+The first workflow is triggered on PRs and pushes to the `main` branch.
+It builds the application and puts it into an s3 bucket, then updates ssm variables for the application.
+The second workflow is triggered on a release.
+It does not build the application, but rather just copies the application from the staging s3 bucket to the production s3 bucket and updates the ssm variables for the application.

+## How
+There are three supporting github actions that are prefixed with `reusable`.
+These break down the tasks for managing lambda applications.

+## Getting Started
+To get started, you will need to create a new repository from this template.
+Then you will need to update the `lambda-hello-world-python.yaml` to use your own s3 bucket and ssm variables.
+The IAM roles used in each account (dev, staging, prod) will all also need to be set.
+We configure them here as secrets to prevent leaking role and account information.
+Lastly, you'll want to add secrets for spacelift and also specify the spacelift stack name.
+Those allow the action to trigger updates.

 ---

 This project is part of our comprehensive ["SweetOps"](https://cpco.io/sweetops) approach towards DevOps.